Make the first transfer clean

 1. 1

-Check Aena first
+Check Aena before deciding

 Confirm airport status, flight reality, and bus information before building the arrival plan.